-Parkinson’s disease is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.
+Parkinson’s disease is a brain disorder that causes unintended or uncontrollable movements, such as shaking, stiffness, and difficulty with balance and coordination.

-Parkinson's symptoms usually begin gradually and get worse over time.
+Symptoms usually begin gradually and worsen over time.
 As the disease progresses, people may have difficulty walking and talking.
 They may also have mental and behavioral changes, sleep problems, depression, memory difficulties, and fatigue.

-One clear risk factor for Parkinson’s is age.
-Although most people with Parkinson’s first develop the disease at about age 60, about 5 to 10 percent of people with Parkinson's have "early-onset" disease, which begins before the age of 50.
-Early-onset forms of Parkinson’s are often, but not always, inherited, and some forms have been linked to specific gene mutations.
+While virtually anyone could be at risk for developing Parkinson’s, some research studies suggest this disease affects more men than women.
+It’s unclear why, but studies are underway to understand factors that may increase a person’s risk.
+One clear risk is age: Although most people with Parkinson’s first develop the disease after age 60, about 5% to 10% experience onset before the age of 50.
+Early-onset forms of Parkinson’s are often, but not always, inherited, and some forms have been linked to specific alterations in genes.

-Parkinson’s disease occurs when nerve cells, or neurons, in an area of the brain that controls movement become impaired and/or die.
-Normally, these neurons produce an important brain chemical known as dopamine.
-When the neurons die or become impaired, they produce less dopamine, which causes the movement problems of Parkinson's.
-Scientists still do not know what causes cells that produce dopamine to die.
+The most prominent signs and symptoms of Parkinson’s disease occur when nerve cells in the basal ganglia, an area of the brain that controls movement, become impaired and/or die.
+Normally, these nerve cells, or neurons, produce an important brain chemical known as dopamine.
+When the neurons die or become impaired, they produce less dopamine, which causes the movement problems associated with the disease.
+Scientists still do not know what causes the neurons to die.

-Many brain cells of people with Parkinson’s contain Lewy bodies, unusual clumps of the protein alpha-synuclein.
-Scientists are trying to better understand the normal and abnormal functions of alpha-synuclein and its relationship to genetic mutations that impact Parkinson’s disease and Lewy body dementia.
+Many brain cells of people with Parkinson’s disease contain Lewy bodies, unusual clumps of the protein alpha-synuclein.
+Scientists are trying to better understand the normal and abnormal functions of alpha-synuclein and its relationship to genetic variants that impact Parkinson’s and Lewy body dementia.

-Although some cases of Parkinson’s appear to be hereditary, and a few can be traced to specific genetic mutations, in most cases the disease occurs randomly and does not seem to run in families.
-Many researchers now believe that Parkinson’s disease results from a combination of genetic factors and environmental factors such as exposure to toxins.
+Some cases of Parkinson’s disease appear to be hereditary, and a few cases can be traced to specific genetic variants.
+While genetics is thought to play a role in Parkinson’s, in most cases the disease does not seem to run in families.
+Many researchers now believe that Parkinson’s results from a combination of genetic and environmental factors, such as exposure to toxins.

-- Tremor (trembling) in hands, arms, legs, jaw, or head
+- Tremor in hands, arms, legs, jaw, or head

 - Slowness of movement